 The common scams to tourists

 There are bad apples on the market.
 You will find them mainly around the airport.
 A common scam: when ending the ride the taxi driver will stop the meter and say how much it cost.
 For example, $1500 ARS.
 You will take a banknote of $500 or $1000.
 You give the banknote, the driver will put it between the legs to look for exchange but the driver will say he doesn’t have enough exchange.
 The driver gives the banknote back.
-But in a blink of an eye, he switched it to a counterfit banknote.
-That’s why we suggest to have some $100 peso bills with you to pay the exact amount.
+But in a blink of an eye, he switched it to a counterfeit banknote.
+That’s why we suggest having some $100 peso bills with you to pay the exact amount.

 Also, making a huge detour to the destination is a common scam.
 Below we give you some tips to avoid that.